Offshoots of Operation Car Wash: Operation Our Bread

 On 13 March 2018, the Federal and State Public Prosecution Service of Rio de Janeiro carried out a new operation against corruption in the Rio penitentiary system, which grew out of Operation Calicute, a version of Operation Car Wash in the State of Rio de Janeiro.
-The operation resulted in the arrest of Deputy Marcelo Luiz Santos Martins, director of the General Department of Specialized Police in Rio, and Military Police Colonel Cesar Rubens Monteiro de Carvalho, former State Secretary of Penitentiary Administration (Seap).
+The operation resulted in the arrest of Deputy Marcelo Luiz Santos Martins, director of the General Department of Specialized Police in Rio de Janeiro, and Military Police Colonel Cesar Rubens Monteiro de Carvalho, former State Secretary of Penitentiary Administration (Seap).
 Under the Federal Prosecutor's Office, the operation served fourteen arrest warrants (nine temporary and five preventive); at the state level, there were nine arrests (with names repeated in both).
 The targets of the investigation were accused of being part of a criminal organization that rigged food supply contracts (take-out, breakfast, and snacks) for at least six years (2009–2014) for the state's more than 50,000 prisoners, always keeping the same suppliers, who shared in the profits of the scheme.
 The contracts totaled R$72 million ($) during that period.